artbycrunk/vscode-maya/README.md

 |for/in|Code snippet for a for loop|
 |for|Code snippet for a for loop with counter|
 |while|Code snippet for a for while loop|

+## Requirements

+Autodesk Maya tested using Maya 2016 Windows and Linux but should work with all versions.

 ## Issues, feature requests, and contributions